What inner nurturing will help us cultivate good relationships?

 then we will transcend from stupidity and ignorance and move towards wisdom and clarity.
 We will transcend from mortality and destructiveness, and return to and restore the immortal and eternal.

 (Note.
-In the expression – “know wisdom”, this can be the wisdom of seeking nurturing, turning towards it, and re-establishing inner nurturing into this moment.
-Perhaps by valuing and appreciating the good things we have, and take delight and enjoyment in life. “know ignorance” can be the ignorance that allows problems to breed, that fuels the instability of mind and mental noise.
+In the expression – “know wisdom”, this can be the wisdom of turning towards nurturing, valuing it, and re-establishing inner nurturing into this moment.
+Perhaps by valuing and appreciating the good things we have, being content, and take delight and enjoyment in life. “know ignorance” can be the ignorance that allows problems to breed, that fuels the instability of mind and mental noise.
 When we truly ‘know’ both these opposites, then we can transcend …… )

 2. Comment on the Composition of īśa upaniṣad.